iLASIK or Z-LASIK, iFS vs. Zeimer

 iLASIK or ZLASIK?
 Intralase or Ziemer Technology?

 At the Orange County LASIK Institute, our LASIK surgeon and medical director constantly researches and evaluates new LASIK surgery technology.
 The creation of the corneal flap in LASIK surgery is the first step of the procedure.
 How the corneal flap is made is an extremely important part of your LASIK procedure.
 Historically, a flap can be made with either a razor blade called the microkeratome or the all laser Intralase system.
-The Intralase system was originally created in Irvine and FDA approved since 2001.
-Recently, a Switz company called Ziemer in 2006.
+The Intralase system was originally created in Irvine and was approved by the FDA in 2001.
+More recently, a Swiss company called Ziemer came onto the market in 2006.
 The Intralase has been upgraded five times since its approval for LASIK surgery while the Ziemer is on its second upgrade.
 They are both vastly safer in our opinion than the microkeratome.

 iFS Advantages over Ziemer: